What Are Sustainable Use Practices?

 Sustainable development preserves natural resources

 If there are only so many natural resources, then we can't go on depleting them until there's nothing left.
-Besides, sustainability improves ecosystems and helps these natural resources flourish.
+Besides, sustainability improves ecosystems and helps nature flourish, improving our food systems and teaching us to accept that just because we have access doesn't mean we have a right to excavate an entire population for production.

 Besides, the best aluminum free deodorant out there will make sure you don't harm your pits.
 Or your planet.